-Figure 2 shows the projected growth in GHG emissions in City of Beacon from 2021 to 2030.
-The emission growth shown in the forecast below is based on population growth, employee count projections, electricity grid decarbonization projections, and changes in automotive fuel efficiency standards.
-Beacon's Local Government Operations BAU forecast shows that if no action were taken to reduce the emissions trajectory, emissions would still decrease from 3,081 MTCO2e in 2021 to 2,837 MTCO2e by 2030.
-This would amount to a 7.92% reduction in emissions, as opposed to the target of 31% reduction by 2030.
+Figure 2 shows the projected growth in GHG emissions in the City of Beacon from 2021 to 2030.
+The emission growth is based on population growth, employee count projections, electricity grid decarbonization projections, and changes in automotive fuel efficiency standards.
+Beacon's Local Government Operations BAU forecast shows that if no action were taken to reduce the emissions trajectory, emissions would decrease from 3,081 MTCO2e in 2021 to 2,837 MTCO2e by 2030.
+This is equivalent to a 7.92% reduction in emissions, as opposed to the target of 31% reduction by 2030.